scottkmaxwell/papa/README.md

-If you want to run a Python application and you wish to use the same Python executable as your client application, a useful trick is to pass `sys.executable` as the `command` and the path to the Python script as the first element of your `args` tuple.
+If you want to run a Python application and you wish to use the same Python executable as your client application, a useful trick is to pass `sys.executable` as the `executable` and the path to the Python script as the first element of your `args` tuple.
 If you have no other args, just pass the path as a string to `args`.